yhomarys-qa/qa-conduit-manual-testing/02-Test-Cases/Authentication/Login/TC-014_Login_Invalid_Password.md

 3. Click Sign In

 ## Expected Result
-The system should display a more detailed message, such as:
+The system should display a message, for example:
 > “Incorrect password!
 Check your keyboard layout or if Caps Lock is on.
 Send a temporary password to your email?”